magento/magento2/setup/performance-toolkit/README.md

 ### Results Interpretation

-In order to build an aggregate report from the results of the `benchmark.kmx` scenario run, use the script `generate.php` in the folder `setup/performance-toolkit/aggregate-report`.
+In order to build an aggregate report from the results of the `benchmark.kmx` scenario run, use the script `generate-b2c.php` in the folder `setup/performance-toolkit/aggregate-report`.

 The script parses the JTL file and generates an aggregate report in CSV format.
 The report consists of the 4 sections separated by two empty lines: